caverac/event-framework/docs/ddd.md

 **Our framework**: centers on process/becoming: Occasions (subjects that react), Prehensions (rules for how/when they react), Nexus (the room/router), Datum (facts).
 It’s event-oriented by construction and very composable.

+There is, however, a natural mapping between the two approaches, which allows us to leverage DDD concepts while benefiting from the intuitive philosophy of our event-framework.

 ### Mapping of core pieces

 | Our framework | DDD-ish analogue | Notes |